andyw8/react_to_rails/README.md

 Tailwind Plus is a commercial product which provides high quality components for React and Vue.

-There are also plain HTML versions but they are awkward to work with, e.g.:
+There are also plain HTML versions but they are awkward to work with for Rails, e.g.:

 - You need to add ERB `<%= %>` placeholders for any content you're passing in.
 - The HTML is static so is missing any loops, conditionals, etc